Monaco Grand Prix 2025: how to get there and get around town

 How to get around Monaco during the Grand Prix?

-We recommend four ways to get around: boat, bike, bus and on foot.
+We recommend four ways of getting around: boat, bike, bus and on foot.
 Bikes are handy as there a lot of Monabike self-service electric bike stations.
 The bikes are reasonably priced, at €1 for less than 30 minutes or €3 for the whole day.
-It should be noted that some stations will be unavailable on race weekends, however.
+While some stations will be unavailable on race weekend, hte ones that serve the car parks and les central parts of the circuit will be accessible.
+The Monapass app shows active stations in real time, as well as the number of velos and berths available.

 Monaco also has electric boats, with the added advantage of being a great way to see Port Hercule.
 One-way or return crossings (valid for 30 minutes) cost €2, the 24-hour pass is €5.50 and the 48-hour pass is €8.50.
 There is a free bus transfer when you come off the boat, but you only have 30 minutes to take advantage of it.
 For more information, check out the website.